duppidu/hefeiwiki/ExploCommunication.markdown

 Note right of ExploControll: go to Start until finished
 ```

 This Cycle will pass 2 times, on each of the 3 Robotinos.
 As This Cycle is finished The Field
-With its Machines should be complete on each Robotino and Transmitted to the Refobx
+With its Machines should be complete on each Robotino and Transmitted to the Refobx[flowexplophase.html]